southwatervillagepreschool/svhps2020web/src/editable-content/home/homefirst.md

 order: 2
 ---

-> Accepting applications for January and April 2022.
-Some spaces available Autumn 2021.
+> Accepting applications for September 2022.

 Southwater Village Hall Preschool was founded in 1974 and is still the only charity-funded preschool in the village